 This Specialist Data Agreement consists of these Master Terms and Conditions which apply irrespective of the method of contribution of the Specialist Data, the schedules plus one or more related addenda which contain additional terms and conditions specific to the method of contribution (the Agreement).

-Each party warrants and represents that it has full power and authority to enter into this Agreement and the person signing the Agreement has full power and authority to enter into the Agreement.
+Each party warrants and represents that it has full power and authority to enter into this Agreement and the person signing the Agreement has full power and authority to enter into the Agreement on behalf of their respective parties.
 This Agreement completely and exclusively states the agreement of the parties regarding the subject matter.

 By signing this Agreement, each party agrees to be bound by the provisions of this Agreement.